Trump says absentee voting safer than universal mail-in because of 'process' involved, following NJ arrests in fraud scandal

 TRUMP FIELDS AUDIENCE QUESTIONS ON MAIL-IN VOTING, RIOTS, SAYS DEMOCRATS 'DESTROYING OUR COUNTRY'

-The president also pointed to a scandal from a local election in Paterson, N.J., on May 12, that led to charges against two individuals, a city councilman and a councilman-elect, according to a statement from New Jersey Attorney General Gurbir Grewal.
+The president also pointed to a scandal from a local election in Paterson, N.J., on May 12, that led to charges against four individuals, including a city councilman and a councilman-elect, according to a statement from New Jersey Attorney General Gurbir Grewal.

 As an all-mail-in election for city council in Paterson was being conducted, the U.S. Postal Inspection Service told the New Jersey AG's office that "hundreds of mail-in ballots were found in a mailbox in Paterson.
 Numerous additional ballots were found in a mailbox in nearby Haledon."